Olivera2708/Space-formatting/README.md

    │   └── test.jsonl
    ```

-### 5. Generate Formatted Dataset

-Uncomment the `create_datasets` function in `main.py` to generate the formatted dataset.
+4. Uncomment the `create_datasets` function in `main.py` to generate the formatted dataset.
 This function will apply Google Java Format to ensure consistency in the code snippets.

-### 6. Training the Model
+### 5. Training the Model

 You can either use the pre-trained model (`model.pth`) provided in this repository or train your own model from scratch.
 Based on your choice, uncomment and comment the last lines in `main.py` accordingly.